Aiclys/Aiclys/README.md

 # **Welcome to my GitHub profile!**

-**I'm a 15 year old who is learning Linux and programming in general.
+**I'm a Student who is learning Linux and programming in general.
 Feel free to look at my different repositories and report any errors or issues you find as It'll help improve my skills and I will be able to fix them**